elriseio/fast-image-converter/docs/architecture/STATUS.md

   (e.g. a year) now requires `GALLERY_BASE` to be set; the binary no longer carries a host-specific default.
 Captured as `RUNBOOK.md` § RD-001 (Resolved Defect).
-- The crate name `gallery-compress` and the binary name `gallery-compress` are out of sync with the project slug `convert-to-webp` after the multi-format scope expansion.
-The rename is gated on ADR-0001 acceptance and tracked in AR-001.
+- The product rename to `fast-image-converter` is accepted by ADR-0003.
+  Runtime and release work must land before the documentation sweep;
+  `convert-to-webp` and `gallery-compress` remain compatibility aliases.
+- The operational project slug remains `convert-to-webp` until a separate identity migration is explicitly approved and executed.

 ## 8. Source Refs